Source code for ccat_data_transfer.setup_celery_app

 # Move database initialization to worker_init signal

-[docs] def configure_logger(logger, *args, **kwargs): """Configure logger to prevent duplicate logging""" # Remove all existing handlers logger.handlers = [] # Prevent propagation to parent loggers logger.propagate = False # Create a single handler with our desired format handler = logging.StreamHandler() formatter = logging.Formatter( "%(asctime)s - %(name)s - %(levelname)s - %(message)s", "%Y-%m-%d %H:%M:%S", # Removed milliseconds for cleaner output ) handler.setFormatter(formatter) logger.addHandler(handler)
+[docs] def configure_logger(logger, *args, **kwargs): """Configure Celery's own loggers to use LogfmtFormatter for consistent log shape.""" # Remove all existing handlers logger.handlers = [] # Prevent propagation to parent loggers logger.propagate = False # Install the same logfmt formatter used by the package base logger handler = logging.StreamHandler() handler.setFormatter(LogfmtFormatter()) logger.addHandler(handler)

 # Connect to both logger setup signals after_setup_logger.connect(configure_logger) after_setup_task_logger.connect(configure_logger) # First, let's define the base SQLAlchemyTask as you currently have it